John Basilone: War bond tours

-In 1943, Basilone returned to the United States and participated in war bond tours.
+In August 1943, Basilone returned to the United States and participated in war bond tours, dubbed “Back the Attack!”.
 His arrival was highly publicized, and his hometown held a parade in his honor when he returned.
 The homecoming parade occurred on Sunday, September 19 and drew a huge crowd with thousands of people, including politicians, celebrities, and the national press.
 The parade made national news in Life magazine and Fox Movietone News.
-After the parade, Basilone toured the country raising money for the war effort and achieved celebrity status.
+After the parade, Basilone toured the country raising money for the war effort and achieved celebrity status, often appearing with celebrities such as Virginia Grey, John Garfield, and Gene Lockhart.

-Although he appreciated the admiration, he felt out of place and requested to return to the operating forces fighting the war.
+Although he appreciated the admiration and dutifully performed at the rallies, Basilone felt out of place and requested to return to the operating forces fighting the war.
 The Marine Corps denied his request and told him he was needed more on the home front.
-He was offered a commission, which he turned down, and was later offered an assignment as an instructor, but refused this as well.
-When he requested again to return to the war, the request was approved.
-He left for Camp Pendleton, California, for training on December 27.
-On July 3, 1944, he reenlisted in the Marine Corps.
+He was offered an officer's commission, which he declined, and was later offered an assignment as an instructor, but refused this as well.
+When he requested again to return to the war, this time by appealing directly to Alexander Vandegrift, the request was approved.
+On December 27, 1943, Basilone left for training at Camp Pendleton, California where he served as an instructor, and on March 8, 1944, he was promoted to gunnery sergeant.
+On July 3, he reenlisted in the Marine Corps.

 Marriage

-While stationed at Camp Pendleton, Basilone met his future wife, Lena Mae Riggi, who was a sergeant in the Marine Corps Women's Reserve.
+While stationed at Camp Pendleton, Basilone met Lena Mae Riggi, a sergeant in the Marine Corps Women's Reserve.
 They were married at St. Mary's Star of the Sea Church in Oceanside, California, on July 10, 1944, with a reception at the Carlsbad Hotel.
 They honeymooned at an onion farm near Portland, Oregon.